Need Help? Give us a call.

 Business owners often feel that if they want the job done correctly, they need to do everything themselves.
 Unfortunately, it’s the little tasks that often take up the most amount of time and distract from the bigger picture of growing a successful business.
 On Chris Ducker’s blog, he shows the value of virtual assistants to a growing business.
 If you have been considering expanding or just need some help so that you can focus on development, take a peek at this blog.

-In addition to a great blog for entrepreneurs, John Lee Dumas and Kate Erickson run a daily podcast series interviewing successful entrepreneurs and an audio blog full of actionable advice.
+In addition to a great small business blog for entrepreneurs, John Lee Dumas and Kate Erickson run a daily podcast series interviewing successful entrepreneurs and an audio blog full of actionable advice.
 If you are the type of person that loves to learn, but can’t bear to read page after page—this is the site for you.
 Check out the interviews with other entrepreneurs from this list including Gary Vaynerchuk.

 Touting itself as “the premier destination for small business owners,” Small Biz Club covers every aspect of a business owner’s world.
 If you’re just starting out, they have a section for you which includes help with your plan and getting funding.
 If you’re a veteran of the business world, check out their section on leadership.
 If you’re struggling with marketing, they can help there too.
 The website layout is nice too—super easy to find what you need.